Elizabeth Drive upgrade project

-Site investigations will continue in the area as part of the preparation of the access strategy and ongoing development of the project.
+Site investigations will continue in the area as part of the ongoing development of the project.

 The links listed below provide information on the projects and initiatives that are underway in the in and around the Elizabeth Drive area.
 The outcomes of the initiatives below will also have an impact on the delivery of the Elizabeth Drive project.

 For information on the Department of Planning and Environment’s Land Use and Infrastructure Implementation Plan please visit the Western Sydney Aerotropolis page.

 For information on the M12 Motorway please visit the M12 Motorway page.

 For information on The Northern Road upgrade please visit The Northern Road upgrade page.

 For information on the Mamre Road upgrade, please visit the Mamre Road upgrade page.

 For information on the North South Rail Line and South West Rail Extension, please visit the Transport for NSW page.